AI Weekly Brief

 Observations

 5- The automotive industry is entering an AI skills arms race to enhance vehicle technology.
-This means that builders and operators in the automotive sector must invest in AI talent to remain competitive and innovate in vehicle features.
+This means that companies must invest in AI talent and training to remain competitive in a rapidly evolving market.

 Editor's Note